nightrome/cocostuff10k/README.md

 ### JSON Format
-Alternatively, we also provide annotations in the [COCO-style JSON format](http://mscoco.org/dataset/#download) above.
-These are created from the .mat file annotations using [this Python script](https://github.com/nightrome/cocostuff/blob/master/dataset/code/convertAnnotationsJSON.py).
-They include stuff and thing annotations.
+Alternatively, we also provide stuff and thing annotations in the [COCO-style JSON format](http://mscoco.org/dataset/#download).
 The thing annotations are copied from COCO.
 We encode every stuff class present in an image as a single annotation using the RLE encoding format of COCO.
+To get the annotations:
+- Either download them: `wget --directory-prefix=dataset/annotations-json http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-10k-v1.1.json
+`
+- Or extract them from the .mat file annotations using [this Python script](https://github.com/nightrome/cocostuff/blob/master/dataset/code/convertAnnotationsJSON.py).

 ### Label Hierarchy
 The hierarchy of labels is stored in `CocoStuffClasses`.
 To visualize it, run `CocoStuffClasses.showClassHierarchyStuffThings()` (also available for just stuff and just thing classes) in Matlab.
 The output should look similar to the following figure: